NHS Wales: NHS trusts

 The current health boards were created on 1 October 2009 following a reorganisation of NHS Wales that saw the abolition of the 22 local health boards (LHBs) and seven NHS trusts that had existed since 2003.
 Since the reorganisation health boards have been responsible for delivering all NHS services, replacing the two-tiered trust and LHB system.
 In April 2019 responsibility for health services in Bridgend County Borough was transferred from the former Abertawe Bro Morgannwg University Health Board to the former Cwm Taf University Health Board, leading to changes in names and boundaries for both health boards.

-The University Hospital of Wales in Cardiff is the largest teaching hospital in Wales, the largest hospital outside London and the third-largest in the United Kingdom.

 Five of the health boards paid for spot contracts with private healthcare providers costing a total of more than £6 million between 2013 and 2015 to carry out NHS work on elective surgery.

 General practice

 In 2019 the Welsh government decided to introduce an NHS indemnity scheme for GPs, to reduce the financial burden of their insurance premiums.
 The cost, £11.3 million, was to be deducted from the global sum, thus reducing GP practice income.
 This was not welcomed by the British Medical Association, which complained that indemnity costs for all other staff were borne centrally.
 A similar scheme in England was centrally funded.